-If the proposal were to proceed, an equality impact assessment would be carried out to identify the accessibility of the new school building.
+If the proposal were to proceed, an equality impact assessment would be carried out to identify any reasonable adjustments that could be made to improve the accessibility to the accommodation for Glyn Derw High School on the Michaelston College site.
 The equality impact assessment would take into account policies such as the Equality Act 2010, TAN 12: Design 2014 as well as building regulations such as, BS8300, Part M and relevant Building Bulletins.